tryinglz/pycall/README.md

 # Pycall : C API for python functions #

-Pycall is an open-source C API for python functions that provides an easily way to call python functions directly in C/C++.
+Pycall is an open-source C API for python functions that provides an easy way to call python functions directly in C/C++.

 ## Get Started with Pycall ##